rin67630/Drok-Juntek-on-steroids/Hardware/6_Calibration_procedure.md

 To do that, you will need an adjustable power supply and a multimeter, plus a dummy load that is able to accept some current
 ( I am e.g. using a 1000W 220V halogen bulb from an old cinema projector ).

-For each Analog parameter, we will measure and record two readings in the spread sheet TTGO&ADS1115.xlsx
+For each Analog parameter, we will measure and record two readings in the spreadsheet TTGO&ADS1115.xlsx
 Once all values are entered, the spreadsheet calculates the respective bias/step/ and resolution values and prepares the # include parameters to update the header file.